Creative Uses for Paintable Beadboard Wallpaper

 Beadboard Wainscoting Ideas for Your Kitchen

-The fact that beadboard is easily wipeable and scrubable makes it an idea surface for use in kitchens!
+The fact that beadboard is easily wipeable and scrubbable makes it an ideal surface for use in kitchens!
 It’s also easy to repaint if you decide on changing your decor later.
 Be sure to sign up for my Must-Have Painting tips at the bottom of this post to make your wallpaper look like real wood.

 Beadboard Island and Cabinet Doors with Wallpaper

 For added character in your kitchen, add beadboard wallpaper to the faces of cabinet doors and your cabinet end caps.
-This is a way to use wallpaper that would be very difficult with traditional beadboard panels because the drawers would have be be completely deconstructed.
+This is a way to use wallpaper that would be very difficult with traditional beadboard panels because the drawers would have been completely deconstructed.